KondratenkoM/Cryptocurrency/README.md

 This app works with "https://www.coinapi.io/".
 Get actual prices for cryptocurrency with API.

-First screen - TableView
+First screen - TableView. \n
-  list of coins with fullname and images
+  list of coins with fullname and images \n

 Second screen - View
   textfield to input amount of coins,